 Namibia is known for its vast open plains and dunes creeping up on the ocean.
 This is usually the mental image one conjures up for Namibia.
-However, this country is versatile and much more than a sandstorm and rugged landscape.
-As a born-and-bred Namibian, I’m here to showcase Namibia and all its terrains from south to north!
+However, this country is versatile and much more than a sandstorm and a rugged landscape.
+As a born-and-bred Namibian, I’m here to showcase this special country and all its terrains from south to north!

 Dare to go desert

 If leaving the city and seeking silence is your ideal breakaway, then the gigantic red dunes and dry valleys of Namibia’s deserts is the ultimate destination.
 Namibia has two deserts, the Namib and the Kalahari Desert.
 Older than 50 million years, the Namib Desert is the oldest desert in the world and can be found all along the West Coast.
 While the Kalahari, a semi arid sandy savannah, is found on the eastern side of Namibia.